PySimpleGUI/PySimpleGUI/readme.md

 ## Games

-While not specifically written as a game development SDK, PySimpleGUI makes the development of some games quite easy.
+While not explicitly written as a game development SDK, PySimpleGUI makes the development of some games relatively easy.

 <a href="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/Chess.png"><img src="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/Chess.png"  alt="img" align="right" width="500px"></a>
 This Chess program not only plays chess, but it integrates with the Stockfish chess-playing AI.